 No matter how you’re going to use your gilding, Amy says that all you’ll need is some Gilding Size and your choice of leaf.
-Amy Howard at Home offers copper, silver, and gold leaf options, so choose whichever one complements your piece best.
+Amy Howard at Home offers copper, silver, and gold leaf options, so choose whichever one compliments your piece best.
 Not sure which gilding to choose?
 In the video, Amy gives a few expert tips on which colors and surfaces are best to pair with different types of leaf, so make sure to check that out.

 She also points out that Gilding Size is necessary for your gilding project — you can’t use regular glue!
 When it dries, the Gilding Size becomes clear and comes tack.
 “Tack” means it’s slightly oily and sticky, but not wet.
 Amy also reminds us to not apply gilding to a wet Gilding Size surface, as this will ruin the finish and never dry properly.

 Once you’ve applied your gilding to your surface, you can leave it alone for a solid metallic finish or you can use one of Amy’s best tips for aging your newly gilded surface.
 One of her favorite ways to age a gilded surface for a genuine antique effect is the Amy Howard at Home Antiquing Mirror Solution.
 To get the most of this product, Amy shows you how to fill a small spray bottle with the solution and apply evenly over a gilded surface.

 She also demonstrates how to make your piece show a little verdigris — a bright bluish-green finish that comes with aged copper (without needing to wait years for copper to oxidize!).
 All you need is a newly gilded surface, a little distressing or Antiquing Mirror Solution, and some chalk-based paint.